 Medical Technician Certification and Certificate Programs

 Medical technician certificate programs provide an overview of basic health care issues, followed by training in a few specific testing and procedural skills.
 Training also prepares students for the licensure and certification exams required by many states.
-In addition to proof of immunizations, liability insurance and high school completion, programs may request the completion of certain coursework.
+In addition to proof of immunizations, liability insurance and high school completion, some programs request completion of certain coursework.

-In these programs, candidates learn how to perform the many tasks performed by medical technicians working in clinical laboratories or in hospitals settings.
-They learn how to prepare specimens, operate testing machinery, chart results and prepare samples for review by a physician or other specialists.
+In these programs, candidates learn to perform the many tasks performed by medical technicians working in clinical laboratories or hospitals settings.
+They learn to prepare specimens, operate testing machinery, chart results and prepare samples for review by a physician or other specialist.
 Several organizations offer certifications for medical technicians.
-Basic eligibility includes an examination.

 Applicants are required to have high school diplomas or equivalent.
 They must also have sufficient science courses.
 Eligible candidates must provide proof of current immunizations and personal liability insurance.